Best Photography Spots in Sydney

 When: start the walk as early as possible.
 This will give you the best chance to have great colours and to avoid the mass of people along the route, especially in the sections close to Bondi and Coogee

-It’s not a short walk to come here, not even actually a short bus ride (50 minutes) however you can easily take a direct bus, number 391, at the main front door of the Central Station (the front, not on the side) that will take you to La Perouse parking space.
-From there it is a 5 minutes walk.
+It’s not a short walk to come here, not even actually a short bus ride (50 minutes) however you can easily take a direct bus, number 391, at Central Station that will take you to La Perouse parking space.

 By the way, this island was also used in Mission Impossible II as the stage for the final battle with the motorbikes.
-You may be able to google the video

 How: Look for a different corner.
 There are already many photos from around the bridge.
 I had a walk along the coast and used an ND10 filter to capture the water movement (see the free tutorial Three easy steps to capture running water)